puppetlabs/puppetlabs-peadm/documentation/provision.md

 ## Reference Architectures

 When provisioning a new PE stack using peadm, there are several different host parameters which can be specified.
-At a minimum, you must always specify the master parameter.
+At a minimum, you must always specify the primary parameter.
 Depending on which architecture you are deploying, other host parameters may be needed as well.
 The following is a list of the architectures peadm can provision and the required parameters.

 * Standard
-    - master
+    - primary
 * Standard with HA
-    - master
+    - primary
-    - master-replica
+    - primary-replica
 * Large
-    - master
+    - primary
     - compilers
 * Large with HA
-    - master
+    - primary
-    - master-replica
+    - primary-replica
     - compilers
 * Extra Large
-    - master
+    - primary
     - pdb-database
     - compilers (optional)
 * Extra Large with HA
-    - master
+    - primary
-    - master-replica
+    - primary-replica
     - pdb-database
     - pdb-database-replica
     - compilers (optional)